Frequently Asked Questions:

 Q: What happens if I have allowed my license to expire?

 A: If you allow your license to expire, you must cease and desist performing medical imaging or radiation therapy procedures immediately until you have a current license in hand.
-There are late fees associated with late renewal as well as civil penalties for performing medical imaging or radiation therapy procedures without a valid license.
+Reinstatement fees associated with late renewal are applied as well as civil penalties for performing medical imaging or radiation therapy procedures without a valid license.
 Please contact the office for more information, 502-782-5687.

 Q: How do I obtain a Kentucky Radiation license?